web-virtua-azure-multi-account-modules/terraform-azurerm-resource-group/README.md

 ```

-## Features enable of Compartment configurations for this module:
+## Features enable of Resource Group configurations for this module:

 - Resource group